renakaagusta/qiscus-multichannel-widget-ios/README.md

 ![Submit Request Form 3](/Readme/submit_apns_3.png)

 > **Note:
-**Example of this certificate for production, you need create cert Push Notification for development, and Export A p12 File and Upload It To Qiscus Dashboard if you run from Xcode
+**Example of this certificate for production, you need create cert Push Notification for development, and Export A p12 File and Attach It To Sbumit Request attachment if you run from Xcode

 #### Step Push Notification 4: Register A Device Token In Multichannel Widget.